How to Find a Home Birth Midwife in North Carolina

 Three North Carolinas: What Your Community Means for Your Search

 The Appalachian West (Asheville, Boone, Brevard, Black Mountain): This is where North Carolina's midwifery tradition is oldest and deepest.
 Granny midwives served mountain communities for generations before licensing existed.
-The modern licensed CPM community in western NC grew directly out of that tradition.
+The modern midwifery community in western NC grew directly out of that tradition, though most credentialed home birth providers are now CNMs since CPMs are not licensed in the state.
 Midwives practicing in Asheville often have roots in this heritage, and the community knowledge base , referrals, birth stories, established relationships , is stronger here per capita than almost anywhere in the state.
 Mission Hospital in Asheville is the primary transfer destination.
 The mountain geography is real: if your home is in a rural hollow with a long gravel road and a 45-minute drive to Mission, your midwife needs to know that before you sign.
 Most do , they will ask.

 The Research Triangle (Raleigh, Durham, Chapel Hill, Cary, Carrboro): This is a highly educated, research-literate population.
 IBM, Cisco, GSK, Pfizer, and UNC are all here.
 The families who choose home birth in the Triangle come in having read studies, not having heard stories.
 They approach their midwife interview the way they approach any high-stakes hiring decision: with a structured question list and reference checks.
 The midwives who thrive in this market are those who are comfortable being interrogated.
 UNC Rex Hospital (Raleigh) and WakeMed are the most common transfer hospitals.
 The Research Triangle is also home to the UNC School of Nursing and UNC Midwifery program, which means the CNM talent pool is strong.